jaeksoft/opensearchserver/src/doc/en/documentation/installation/upgrading_opensearchserver.md

 Upgrading OpenSearchServer to a newer version is a quick and easy process.

-### Backuping data
+### Backing up your data

-Before upgrading OpenSearchServer **it is a good practice to backup all your data**.
+Before upgrading OpenSearchServer **it is strongly recommended to back up all your data**.
 To do so, locate the `data` folder used by OpenSearchServer.
-This is the folder where all index and configuration are stored.
+This is the folder where all indexes and settings are stored.

-Location of this folder can be found in script `start.bat` (Windows) or `start.sh`, in line `set OPENSEARCHSERVER_DATA=%cd%\data` or `OPENSEARCHSERVER_DATA=data`. `data` folder is usually located in the root folder where the `.zip` or `.tar.gz` was uncompressed.
+The location of this folder is written in the `start.bat` script (used on Windows) or `start.sh`, on the `set OPENSEARCHSERVER_DATA=%cd%\data` or `OPENSEARCHSERVER_DATA=data` line.
+Generally, the `data` folder is located in the root folder wherein the `.zip` or `.tar.gz` was uncompressed.

-To backup this folder, first stop OpenSearchServer and then merely copy the whole `data` folder to a backup location.

-If you are using the Debian package you will find the location of the `data` folder in the file `/etc/opensearchserver`.
-Location is defined in variable `OPENSEARCHSERVER_DATA`.
-Default value for Debian package is `/var/lib/opensearchserver/data`.
+If using the Debian package you will find the location of the `data` folder in the file `/etc/opensearchserver`.
+Location is defined in the `OPENSEARCHSERVER_DATA` variable.
+The default value in the Debian package is `/var/lib/opensearchserver/data`.

+To actually make your backup, stop OpenSearchServer then simply copy the whole `data` folder to a safe location.

 ### Upgrading OpenSearchServer

-#### Upgrading default install
+#### Upgrading a default install

-If OpenSearchServer was installed by uncompressing a `.zip` or `.tar.gz` file, upgrading simply consist in replacing the current `.war` file by a new one.
+If OpenSearchServer was installed by uncompressing a `.zip` or `.tar.gz` file, upgrading simply consists in replacing the existing `.war` with the new one.

-Steps are:
+To do so:

 1. stop OpenSearchServer
-2. in the root folder where OpenSearchServer was uncompressed go to subfolder `server/webapps`
+2. in the root folder wherein OpenSearchServer was uncompressed, open the `server/webapps` subfolder
-3. rename file `ROOT.war` to `ROOT.war.backup` to create a backup of the previous version
+3. rename the `ROOT.war` file to `ROOT.war.backup` to create a backup of the existing version
-4. **delete folder `server/webapps/ROOT`**
+4. **delete the `server/webapps/ROOT` folder**
-5. download the `.war` file for the new version you want to install and copy it to `server/webapps`
+5. download the `.war` file for the new version
+6. copy it into the `server/webapps`folder
 6. **rename the new `.war` file to `ROOT.war`**
 7. start OpenSearchServer

 OpenSearchServer is now upgraded!
-Check new version number at the top of the interface.
+You can verify by checking the version number at the top of the interface.

-It is a best practice to **first test a new version of OpenSearchServer on a test server** with your data.
+It is recommended to **first test a new version of OpenSearchServer on a test server**, using your data.
 To do so you can make a fresh install of OpenSearchServer and copy your data there:

-1. download the `.zip` or `.tar.gz` package,
+1. download the `.zip` or `.tar.gz` package
 2. uncompress it on your test server
-3. copy your data from your current `data` folder to the `data` folder of this fresh install,
+3. copy your data from your current `data` folder to the `data` folder of this fresh install
-4. start the new OpenSearchServer,
+4. start your test version of OpenSearchServer
-5. check the behaviour of this new version before applying real upgrade to your production environment.
+5. check the behaviour of this new version before actually upgrading your production environment.

-**Restoring previous version**
+**Restoring a previous version of OSS**

-If you notice some trouble after upgrading you can restore previous version.
-Since some versions of OpenSearchServer apply some transformation to the index you may also need to restore your data if restoring previous version of OpenSearchServer does not solve the issues.
+If you notice irregularities after upgrading you can restore a previous version of the software.
+Since some versions of OpenSearchServer modify the index, you may also need to restore your data.

-To restore previous version simply use the upgrading steps but use your backuped `.war` file (`ROOT.war.backup`) as the "new `.war` file".
+To resume running an older version follow the upgrading steps above -- but with your backup `.war` file (`ROOT.war.backup`) being the one that becomes active.

-#### Upgrading debian package
+#### Upgrading a Debian package

-To update OpenSearchServer installed as a debian package steps are:
+To update a version of OpenSearchServer installed with a Debian package:

 1. stop OpenSearchServer
-2. download new `.deb` file and run command `dpkg -i <downloaded_package.deb>`
+2. download the new `.deb` file and run the `dpkg -i <downloaded_package.deb>` command
 3. start OpenSearchServer